-The Ebonit Quartet has received first prize at international chamber music competitions such as the “Ottomani Competition 2012”, “Who’s Next International Chamber Music Competition 2015” (where the ensemble received as well the “Brava Kijkersprijs”), the “Storioni Competition 2016” (including audience prize and “Max Young Talent Prize”) and the “Orlando Competition 2016”.
-At the “Salieri-Zinetti Chamber Music Competition 2016” in Verona, Italy, the quartet has won the second prize.
-Also they got awarded with the “Zilveren Vork 2016” for the best lunch concert in the Stadsschouwburg De Harmonie in Leeuwarden.
+The Ebonit Quartet has received first prize at international chamber music competitions such as the Ottomani Competition, Who’s Next International Chamber Music Competition, the Storioni Competition and the Orlando Competition.
+At the Salieri-Zinetti Chamber Music Competition in Verona, Italy, the quartet has won the second prize.

-Their participation in the “International Chamber Music Campus 2016” in Weikersheim, Germany, was awarded with a prize for one of the most convincing newcomer ensembles 2016.
+Their participation in the International Chamber Music Campus in Weikersheim, Germany, was awarded with a prize for one of the most convincing newcomer ensembles 2016.
 During the renowned Verbier Festival 2017 the four musicians received the APCAV prize.
 In the season 2016/2017 the quartet has been touring throughout the Netherlands as a laureate of the competition “Dutch Classical Talent”.
-In addition, the quartet is touring with their music theater program for children “Het strijkkwartet van Meneer Sax” produced by Stichting Oorkaan.
+In addition, the quartet made its debut as soloist with the Bayerisches Landesjugendorchestra and is currently touring with their music theater program for children “Het pleintje van Meneer Sax” produced by Stichting Oorkaan.

 The debut album of the Ebonit Quartet “The Last Words of Christ” with music by Haydn, Webern, Sibelius and Shostakovich was released in February 2016 on CHALLENGE Classics and got nominated for the prominent Dutch prize “Edison Klassiek 2016” in the category “Het Debuut”.
-Since 2015, the Ebonit Quartet has been a SELMER-Artist.